-Lately, I’ve put the salts aside and opted for an oil, instead.
-Elemental Herbology Wood Rejuvanation Bath & Body Oil is so versatile, you can use it both in and out of the bath (or shower, if that’s more your thing).
-You can:
+Lately, I’ve put the salts aside and opted for an oil: Elemental Herbology Wood Rejuvanation Bath & Body Oil.
+Here’s why:

 Did you know that sweet almond oil is the most common oil used by massage therapists?
 There’s a reason for that.
 Well, more than one reason:

 - It’s super moisturizing

 - It reduces the effect of UV light induced photoaging (wrinkles + dark spots) on the skin.